 21. Christiana and James Vallandingham Smokehouse

-The scope of work also included field survey and treatment recommendations for the following 13 contributing structures within the Thurmond Historic District.
-These properties are addressed in the section “Thurmond Historic District Treatment Recommendations” beginning on page 22.
+The scope of work also included field survey and recommendations for the following 13 contributing structures within the Thurmond Historic District.
+These properties are addressed in the section “Thurmond Historic District Field Observations and Recommendations” beginning on page 21.

 Charles Ashley Garage